The skeleton serves three major functions:

 Joints consist of at least 2 bones which communicate and cooperate with each other.
 Therefore, joint problems are about conflicting motives, ineffective cooperation or overload.

-The text links lead into the META-Wiki in IMMA’s members portal
+The text links lead into the META-Wiki in MHI’s members portal